CANADA STOCKS-TSX slips on caution over Europe's plans

 Feb 8 Canada's main stock index futures were little changed on Wednesday as oil prices dipped on higher U.S. crude inventories and a slump in Chinese demand.

-TORONTO, Sept 28 Toronto's main stock index extended losses in afternoon trade on Wednesday as investors pulled back and waited for concrete signs that European leaders were acting to avoid a Greek debt default.
+TORONTO, Sept 28 Toronto's main stock index fell on Wednesday morning as investors pulled back and waited for concrete signs that European leaders were tackling the euro zone debt crisis.

 Feb 8 Canada's main stock index futures were little changed on Wednesday as oil prices dipped on higher U.S. crude inventories and a slump in Chinese demand.